hilogames/HLSpriteKit/README.md

 `HLSpriteKit` is under active development, and so includes other experimental classes and functions which seem general enough for reuse.
-For instance, a generic `SKTexture` store and `SKEmitterNode` store are included, but it's not clear they are useful.
+For instance, a generic `SKTexture` store and `SKEmitterNode` store are included, but it’s not clear they are useful.

 ## Installation